 The most significant change is in the delivery model.
 SmartPost relied on a handoff to USPS for the final mile.
 This created inconsistencies in tracking, delivery windows, and the overall customer experience.
 With Ground Economy, FedEx handles the delivery from pickup to doorstep using its own drivers and infrastructure.
 This means a single, unified tracking experience for both you and your customers.

-Faster Transit Times
+Benefit from Faster Transit Times

 Because the USPS handoff has been eliminated, Ground Economy shipments generally move faster.
 While SmartPost transit times could stretch to 7-10 business days or longer, Ground Economy packages typically arrive within 2-7 business days, depending on origin and destination.
 For your customers, this is a noticeable improvement.

-Simplified Billing
+Finally, a Simplified Billing Process

 The transition also streamlined the billing process.
 SmartPost had a unique pricing structure influenced by the USPS component.
 Ground Economy aligns more closely with standard FedEx Ground pricing, including the use of dimensional weight pricing.
 This makes it easier to model costs and negotiate rates within a standard FedEx carrier contract.

-Consistent Surcharge Structure
+Get a More Consistent Surcharge Structure

 Ground Economy now uses the same surcharge framework as FedEx Ground.
 This means familiar charges for delivery area surcharges, address corrections, and other accessorial fees.
 While this standardization simplifies cost modeling, it also means shippers need to actively manage surcharge exposure, a service that Shipware specializes in through our invoice audit and recovery program.

-How FedEx Ground Economy Works
+How Does FedEx Ground Economy Work?

 Understanding the mechanics of the service helps you determine whether it fits your shipping profile and where the optimization opportunities are.